 Refractive Error

-Medical information on this page is for educational purposes only and is not a substitute for professional medical advice, diagnosis or treatment.
+Medical Disclaimer: Information on this page is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.

-See our Terms & Conditions and Consent for Telemedicine for details.
+See our Terms for details.

 Overview

-Refractive errors are the world’s most common vision problem, affecting more than 150 million people in the United States alone.[1]
-They occur when the eye’s shape prevents incoming light from focusing precisely on the retina, resulting in blurred or distorted sight.
-The four main types are myopia (nearsightedness), hyperopia (farsightedness), astigmatism (distorted vision at all distances) and presbyopia (age-related close-up blur).[2]
-Fortunately, most refractive errors can be corrected quickly and safely with glasses, contact lenses or surgery, restoring clear, comfortable vision.
+Refractive errors are the world’s most common vision problem, affecting more than 150 million people in the United States alone.1 They occur when the eye’s shape prevents incoming light from focusing precisely on the retina, resulting in blurred or distorted sight.
+The four main types are myopia (nearsightedness), hyperopia (farsightedness), astigmatism (distorted vision at all distances) and presbyopia (age-related close-up blur).2 Fortunately, most refractive errors can be corrected quickly and safely with glasses, contact lenses or surgery, restoring clear, comfortable vision.

 Symptoms